 Interface with C and C++

 Rust has a foreign function interface (FFI) that can be used both to call code written in languages such as C from Rust and to call Rust code from those languages.
-Rust also has a library, CXX, for calling to or from C++.[97]
-Rust and C differ in how they lay out structs in memory, so Rust structs may be given a #[repr(C)]
+As of 2024, an external library called CXX exists for calling to or from C++.[125]
+Rust and C differ in how they lay out structs in memory, so Rust structs may be given a #[repr(C)] attribute, forcing the same layout as the equivalent C struct.[126]

-Besides the compiler and standard library, the Rust ecosystem includes additional components for software development.
-Component installation is typically managed by rustup
+The Rust ecosystem includes its compiler, its standard library, and additional components for software development.
+Component installation is typically managed by rustup, a Rust toolchain installer developed by the Rust project.[127]

 Standard library